 Back in 2019, the Facebook Pin Loom Weaving Support Group had a pumpkin weave-along.
 Any pin loom, any style pumpkin, any technique was welcome.
 I loved seeing all the pumpkins and how everyone interpreted “pumpkin” in their own way; I filed it away as a project for “someday.”
 Well, now I’m happy to say I’ve finally woven my own little pin-loom pumpkin, and I can’t believe it took me this long.

 I didn’t follow a specific pattern, although I absolutely took a gander at various pin-loom pumpkins made by others to get an idea on how I wanted to do mine.
-I began by weaving 3 orange squares on my trusty Loomette and whipstitched them first into a 1" x 3" rectangle.
+I began by weaving 3 orange squares on my trusty Loomette and whipstitched them first into a 1 x 3 rectangle (1 square tall and 3 squares wide).
 Then with right sides in, I sewed this into a tube and flipped it right-side out.
 Voilà!
 I had a 3-dimensional form.

 Now that I had my tube shape, I had to make it look more pumpkin-y.
 I added a quick running stitch along the top and bottom edges of the tube, all the way around.
 I pulled the running stitch on the bottom, as one would a drawstring, to draw the fabric in as close as I could.
 Once it was to my satisfaction, I tied off the strings and hid them inside the pumpkin form.
 Then I added some stuffing and repeated the process with the top running stitch.
 The result was a squat little proto-pumpkin.